-The Company has a senior credit agreement (the "Credit Agreement") consisting of a \$1.25 billion senior unsecured revolving credit facility (with a letter of credit sublimit), maturing in 2024.
-The Credit Agreement is guaranteed by Celanese, Celanese U.S. and domestic subsidiaries together representing substantially all of the Company's U.S. assets and business operations ("the Subsidiary Guarantors").
+On March 18, 2022, Celanese, Celanese U.S. and certain subsidiaries entered into a new revolving credit agreement (the "New Revolving Credit Agreement" and, together with the Term Loan Credit Agreement the "Credit Agreements") consisting of a \$1.75 billion senior unsecured revolving credit facility (with a letter of credit sublimit), maturing in 2027.
+The proceeds of a \$365 million borrowing under the new senior unsecured revolving credit facility were used to repay and terminate the Company's existing revolving credit facility.
+The Credit Agreements are guaranteed by Celanese, Celanese U.S. and the Subsidiary Guarantors.
 The Subsidiary Guarantors are listed in Exhibit 22.1 to this Quarterly Report.